ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Refactor

 A refactor is a contribution that modifies the codebase without fixing a bug or changing the existing behavior.
-Examples of this would be moving functions or variables between translation units, renaming source files or folders, scope modification for nonpublic code, documentation structure changes, and test organization changes.
+Examples of this are moving functions or variables between translation units, renaming source files or folders, scope modification for nonpublic code, documentation structure changes and test organization changes.
 There is always the risk that someone depended on the location or name before a refactor; therefore, these are lower in priority than bug fixes and might require detailed justification for the change.
 Refactors are candidates for feature releases.

 Release: feature